Home

 STEP 6: EXPLORE YOUR MATCHES

 Hopefully, you will discover some close matches.
-I have had great success contacting genetic cousins through Family Tree DNA and somewhat lesser but still useful success at 23andMe.
+I have had great success contacting genetic cousins through Family Tree DNA and somewhat lesser but still useful success at others.
 Together, you and your cousins may be able to find the paper trail that connects you through a specific common ancestor.

 Surname Projects